 Figure 14.
-Installing K3 Mixer Board.
+Installing Mixer Board.

 Locate the two side panels.
 They are approximately 4" (10 cm) by 9-7/8" (25 cm) in size.
 Both panels have six counter-sunk screw holes near the edges.
 Note that the countersunk holes are farther from one end than the other.
 This is important.
 You will need to orient the panels correctly as you install them.
 The side panels are different as well.
-In addition to the six counter-sunk screw holes, the left side panel has two holes near the centerline for attaching the handle.
+In addition to the six counter-sunk screw holes, the left side panel has two holes near the centerline for attaching the handle and three larger counter-sunk holes near the top edge.
 The left side panel with the handle attached is shown in Figure 16.
-The right side panel has six additional holes, four for mounting the side feet and two for attaching other parts inside the K3 (see Figure 19).
+The right side panel has six additional holes; four for mounting the side feet and two for attaching other parts inside the K3 (see Figure 21).
 Set the right side panel aside for now.

-Check the inside (partially painted) of both panels to ensure no masking tape is covering any screw holes.
+L Check the inside (partially painted) of both panels to ensure no masking tape is covering any screw holes.
 If found, peel it off.

 Attach the handle to the left side cover using the hardware shown in Figure 15 at each end.
 The ribbed side of the handle faces away from the panel.
 Tighten the screws enough to compress the lock washers, but do not tighten the screws so much that you deform the handle end cover.
-The handle should move easily to allow room
+The handle should move easily to allow room for your fingers between the handle and cover for carrying, then lie flat against the cover when it is not in use.